lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

 ![logging](logging.svg)

+To implement our distributed logging application, we need to respond to three distinct operations, but the reusable `WebServer` reactor has only one API endpoint.
+We can solve this by introducing a new `Router` reactor and [composing reactors](https://www.lf-lang.org/docs/writing-reactors/composing-reactors), as shown in the diagram above.
+Each HTTP request body now carries an additional `operation` field that allows the router to route the request to different reactions through connections.

 Now we can implement a distributed logging system by instantiating several `WebServer` reactors on different network ports and adding two `Database` reactors for each `WebServer`.

 * One `Database` reactor has an STA offset of 0 and is connected by physical connections.
 This will prioritize availability, generating a quick response that is not (necessarily) consistent.
 * Another `Database` reactor has an STA offset of 3s (this can be changed) and is connected by logical connections.
 This will guarantee that the logs in this `Database` reactor will be consistent as long as out-of-order messages arrive within 3s.

 Note that this is implemented with banks and multiports.
-When sending logs, we want the `WebServer` to send logs to all `Database` reactors, so the `newlog` connection is a multiport; but when getting logs, we want to know the log state of the single corresponding `Database` reactor, which means that there is no multiport for the get log operation.
+When sending logs, we want the `WebServer` to send logs to all `Database` reactors, so the `newlog` connection is implemented with broadcasts; but when getting logs, we want to know the log state of the single corresponding `Database` reactor, hence there is no broadcast here.
+In the last line, `db.sendlogs, dbc.sendlogs ~> interleaved(server.response)` uses interleaved connections because each `WebServer` corresponds to two `Database`, one consistent and one not, and we need to avoid having a `WebServer` connecting to two inconsistent databases and another connecting to two consistent databases.